History of the Toronto Maple Leafs: Early years (1917–1928)

 Efforts began immediately by the NHA clubs to form a new four-team replacement league.
 However, Livingstone was not invited to join them.
 While the Ottawa and two Montreal clubs were committed to playing, Quebec's status was unclear.
 If Quebec, which had run into financial trouble, could not play then a new temporary Toronto franchise would be granted to balance the schedule with a fourth team.

 Henry Pellatt fronted an ownership group that operated the Arena Gardens.
 In 1917, his group was awarded a franchise from the NHL.

 On November 26, 1917, representatives of the Ottawa, Quebec, and Montreal NHA clubs met at the Windsor Hotel in Montreal.
 The decision to start a new league, called the National Hockey League, was finalized and announced.
 The Quebec franchise was suspended and a franchise for Toronto was granted to the Arena Gardens of Toronto, Limited, an ownership group fronted by Henry Pellatt that owned and managed the Arena Gardens where the Blueshirts had played.
 The Toronto franchise was intended to be 'temporary' for only for the inaugural season, with the NHL instructing the company to resolve the dispute with Livingstone, which included litigation between Livingstone and the NHL, or transfer ownership of the Toronto franchise back to the League at the end of the season.
 The team was loaned the Blueshirts' players for the season.

 This effectively left Livingstone in a one-team league.
 On paper, the NHL clubs also remained members of the NHA and were able to vote down Livingstone's attempts to keep that league operating.
 Frank Calder gave the Arena Company was given a year to resolve the dispute or lose the temporary franchise.
 The Arena Company did agree to compensate Livingstone for the use of the players for the season, although no suitable figure was ever reached, and the league itself disputed any claims that Livingstone had on the players.

-Unlike the other two NHL franchises with NHA roots, the Canadiens and the Senators, the Maple Leafs do not claim the Blue Shirts' history as their own, as the NHL was formed to remove Livingstone from the NHA and that franchise was folded.
-As such, pre-NHL Toronto could not be part of Maple Leafs history.
-They do, however, claim the history of the "temporary" Toronto franchise of 1917–18.